-29 Robinson, D. and Hayday, S. (2009).
+28 Robinson, D. and Hayday, S. (2009).
 The Engaging Manager.
 IES

 - Ensure that all people-related policies and processes are clear and accessible.
 They need to be clearly signposted on the intranet, with explanatory notes and illustrative examples.
 Managers might need training in how to apply these policies and processes accurately and fairly.
 All staff will need to know who to contact in HR if they need help in understanding them. - Take every opportunity to promote good job design across the organisation.
-This might be during a recruitment exercise, although there will also be opportunities when departments or functions are being restructured.
-HR practitioners are often in a good position to challenge managers (in a positive and helpful way) about job roles in their areas, particularly if they have good NHS staff survey data (eg about job satisfaction) to back them up. - Monitor and evaluate the impact of engagement interventions.
+This might be during a recruitment exercise, although there will also be opportunities when departments or functions are being restructured. - Ensure that the impact of engagement interventions is monitored and evaluated.
 Examples might be a well-being programme for all staff, or a training intervention for all line managers or for a particular group of staff.
-The evidence will help you to demonstrate what works and what is less successful, which in turn will assist you to use scarce resources in the most cost-effective way. - Encourage the top team to model engaging behaviours.
-If members of the top team are not acting as good role models, it will be hard to embed engaging people management throughout the organisation.
-It is difficult for HR to challenge the behaviour of senior leaders, but there may be ways of influencing it: - Use the NHS staff survey results to point out (tactfully) how the senior team is viewed. - Suggest 360 or 180 degree feedback. - Present the evidence about the strong relationship between people management behaviours and engagement. - Use case studies of good practice, such as those on the NHS Employers website, to illustrate how engagement scores could be improved. - Suggest the introduction of coaching and mentoring for the senior team, preferably used a skilled external coach/mentor who will find it easier to issue challenges. - Be a good role model in HR.
-Finally, it is important to ensure that HR is 'practising what it preaches'.
-Take a long, hard look at people management within the HR function, and use internal customer surveys to find out how HR is perceived.
+The evidence will help you to demonstrate what works and what is less successful, which in turn will assist you to use scarce resources in the most cost-effective way. - Above all, act as a role model.
+If line managers are told to behave in an engaging way, but observe the senior leadership team behaving differently, it will be hard for them to know which behaviours to follow. - Use the NHS staff survey results to find out how the senior team is viewed - Participate in 360 or 180 degree feedback, even if the results are uncomfortable - Read case studies of good practice, such as those on the NHS Employers website, to find out how engagement scores could be improved - Be as honest, open and accessible as possible to the line and to staff.

-GOOD LUCK IN YOUR ENGAGEMENT EFFORTS WE HOPE THAT THIS GUIDE TOGETHER WITH OTHER ENGAGEMENT RESOURCES ON THE NHS EMPLOYERS' WEBSITE WILL HELP YOU TO IMPROVE ENGAGEMENT IN YOUR ORGANISATION!
+GOOD LUCK IN YOUR ENGAGEMENT EFFORTS - WE HOPE THAT THIS GUIDE WILL HELP YOU TO IMPROVE ENGAGEMENT IN YOUR ORGANISATION!